European Butterfly Monitoring Scheme - eBMS

 - Manual for Butterfly Transect Counts

-We are pleased to inform you that we have updated the EU Butterfly Indicator for Grassland species, 1990-2017.
+We are pleased to inform you that we have updated the EU Butterfly Indicator for Grassland species, 1990-2020.
 We produced a technical report to describe the indicator, it represents a major update on previous versions, through the incorporation of more and expanded datasets, together with new analysis techniques.
-It is the first major output of the Assessing ButterfLies in Europe (ABLE) project.
-This would not have been possible without the effort of all the collaborators, national schemes and volunteers that provide the data.
+It is the first major output from the ABLE and SPRING project.
+This would not have been possible without the effort of all the collaborators, national schemes, and volunteers that provide the data.
 Our appreciation to all of them.

-The EU Butterfly Grassland Species 1990-2017 indicator is part of the monitoring report on progress towards the SDGs in an EU context — 2019 edition, which can be accessed here.
-The grassland butterfly indicator contributes to Goal 15: Life on Land.
+The EU Butterfly Grassland Species 1990-2020 indicator is part of the monitoring report on progress towards the SDGs (Sustainable Development Goals) in an EU context, which can be accessed here.
+The grassland butterfly indicator contributes to Goal 15: Life on Land being; one of the two biodiversity indicators together with birds.